Category: The cat’s meow :|b cataloging tips

 Anatomy of a title field

 If you are interested in MaRC cataloging, the first field to master is the 245– also known as the title field.
 When I started this blog, I imagined a nice, succinct post on the title field.
 I no longer think this is possible.
 I still think mastering the 245 makes for a good introduction to MaRC cataloging.
-I just no longer it’s possible to be succinct when when discussing title fields (or anything else in a MaRC record).
+I just no longer believe it’s possible to be succinct when when discussing title fields (or anything else in a MaRC record).
 Instead, I’m going to write a long post.
-If you have enough … read more Anatomy of a title field
+If you have … read more Anatomy of a title field

 Posted on in The cat's meow :|b cataloging tips